mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 * `restart es`
 * `tail -f es`

 Watch the logs for connection problems.
 It will take a short while for the node to reconnect.
-If the node continues to complain it can not find the cluster, then proceed to [Emergency Proceedures](#Emergency+Procedures)
+If the node continues to complain it can not find the cluster, then proceed to [Emergency Proceedures](https://github.com/mozilla/ActiveData/blob/dev/docs/_Caring_for_ActiveData.md#Emergency+Procedures)

-If you can connect, then review the status:

-* **green** - everything ok.
-IF there is a problem, then it must be elsewhere.
-* **yellow** - If a large number of random shards are not allocated, then there was a recent loss of spot nodes, or an OutOfMemory event.
-* **red** - look at which shards are not allocated: If it is just new indexes, then this state should disappear in a minute.
-If random shards are not allocated, then there has been a catastrophic failure over many machines proceed to [Emergency Proceedures](#Emergency+Procedures)
+### Check ETL Pipeline Health

+Use Elasticsearch Head, look at the coverage indexes: If the latest one is today, then everything is OK.
+If not, then look at the SQS queues to see the backlog.
+A backlog will happen if

+* The ES cluster has been recovering
+* The push-to-es on the ES spot nodes is not running
+* The ETL is not given enough money to cover the load
+* The ETL is sending large amounts of errors with specifics

 ### Check service throughput

-If ES is "fine" then the problem can be `gunicorn` (the ActiveData service).
+If there is a problem, but If ES is "fine", then cause might be `gunicorn` (the ActiveData service).

 Check the nginx logs, to get a sense of the problem